 To add more fuel to the mix, we might refer to a position statement on radiation exposure from the Health Physics Society’s fact sheet on Tritium, “While it has been determined that exposure to high levels of ionizing radiation causes cancer, this effect has not been observed for lower doses on the order of background radiation doses, including with tritium.
 Although the regulatory process and radiation safety practices operate based on the conservative assumption that all radiation exposure increases cancer risk, credible quantitative risk assessments cannot be made for low background levels of radiation exposure.
 For this reason, the cancer risk, if there is any, posed to a member of the general public by expected environmental tritium exposure levels cannot be determined reliably.
 In fact, it has been shown that the health effects, namely cancer induction, resulting from such exposures are too improbable to be observed using current data and analytical methods.”
 (6)

-I can find no conclusive evidence of a connection between Tritium’s extremely weak β and cancer incidence.
+There is no conclusive evidence of a connection between Tritium’s extremely weak beta and cancer incidence.
 It appears to be purely conjectural.
 There are many reputable references which say Tritium can cause molecular ionization; after all its Beta is an electron and adding or removing electrons from atoms is ionization, by definition.
-Thus Tritium can potentially cause ionization of molecules in our DNA, although unlikely because the electron would probably be swept up by other cellular molecules before it ever reached the nucleus.
+Thus Tritium can hypothetically cause ionization of molecules in our DNA, although unlikely because the electron would probably be swept up by other cellular molecules before it ever reached a nucleus.
 Here’s the bottom line… there is no scientific or medical record of Tritium actually causing DNA damage, cancer, or inheritable mutations, even with the massive, literally unthinkable concentrations given to lab animals.
-Thus, it seems the standards on Tritium exposure are entirely arbitrary, predicated on assumption, and devoid of conclusive supporting evidence.
+Thus, it seems the standards on Tritium exposure are entirely arbitrary, predicated on assumption, and devoid of actual evidence.

 But, what about Fukushima and its hundreds of thousands of tons of waste water containing ~630,000 Bq of Tritium/liter?
 What if all the tanks holding the wastewaters suddenly failed and poured their entire contents into the Pacific Ocean?
 Although Tritium releases to the sea literally pose no discernable risk, Japan appears poised to do whatever it takes to keep the discharges to a minimum at an enormous cost.